-The Remuneration Committee was formed in March 1994 and meets three times a year and more often, if required.
+The Remuneration Committee was formed in March 1994 and meets at least three times a year and more often, if required.
 It is the responsibility of the Remuneration Committee to make recommendations to assist the Board of Directors on any matter regarding remuneration, including, without limiting the generality of the foregoing:

-(i) establishing general compensation policies pertaining to wages, bonuses and any other form of compensation for all employees of the Corporation;
+establishing general compensation policies pertaining to wages, profit sharing, bonuses and any other form of compensation for all employees of the Corporation and its subsidiaries;

-- evaluating the performance of the President and CEO and senior executives of the Corporation; - (iii) determining the remuneration of the President and CEO, senior executives and directors of the Corporation; - (iv) recommending to the Board, bonus and Profit Sharing Plan amounts (as hereinafter defined under "Short-Term Incentive Compensation") to employees of the Corporation; - (v) granting restricted stock units (RSUs) and performance stock units (PSUs) under the Corporation's new SUP, as well as RSUs under the Corporation's LTIP ("Legacy RSUs") and such other incentives as may be provided under the Corporation's long-term incentive plans, as may be amended from time to time; - (vi) recommending incentive compensation plans and equity-based plans and confirming they include no undue risk; - (vii) developing long-range plans and policies for management succession, retention, recruiting, developing and motivating personnel; and - (viii) reviewing the executive compensation disclosure in the Corporation's management proxy circular and any offering document before their public release.
+- evaluating the performance of the President and CEO and senior executives of the Corporation and its subsidiaries; - (iii) determining the remuneration of the President and CEO and senior executives of the Corporation and its subsidiaries; - (iv) recommending to the Board, bonus and Profit Sharing Plan amounts (as hereinafter defined under "Short-Term Incentive Compensation") to employees of the Corporation and its subsidiaries; - (v) granting RSUs and PSUs under the Corporation's SUP, as such may be amended from time to time;

+- (vi) recommending incentive compensation plans and equity-based plans and confirming they include no undue risk; - (vii) developing long-range plans and policies for management succession, retention, recruiting, developing and motivating personnel; and - (viii) reviewing the executive compensation disclosure in the Corporation's management proxy circular and any offering document before their public release.